Key Takeaways

 Weighing the Risks and Benefits

-Of course, this type of loan also has its risks.
-If you can’t keep up with repayments after a defined period, the lender can commence the legal process and take possession of your property.
-At that point, they’ll sell the asset and use proceeds to cover the outstanding debt balance.
+This kind of loan does have some risks, though.
+If you can’t make your payments on time, the lender can start the legal process and take your property.
+At that point, they’ll sell the asset and use the money to pay off the rest of the debt.

 Applying for a Secured Loan

-To qualify for a secured loan, SMEs, their directors or guarantors need to possess or be purchasing security assets worth equal or greater value than the desired loan amount.
-The requirements and application process differ depending on the lender, but typically involve the following:
+For a SME to get a secured loan, they, their directors, or their guarantors must own or be buying security assets that are worth the same or more than the loan amount they want.
+The lender’s requirements and application process are different, but they usually include the following:

 - Providing documents, such as business financials, business activity statements, and ATO tax returns